What’s so complicated about learning how to make coffee?

 - Press down the plunger slowly and evenly.

-The taste is very bold but also quickly turns bitter if you over extract.
+The taste is very bold but over-extraction will make the coffee taste bitter.
 Plus, the super fine flavors that you’ll find in filter coffee are hard to achieve here.
-That’s especially if you put one too many teaspoons into the stainless steel or glass pot or use boiling water instead of water at the optimal temperature of around 96 degrees Fahrenheit.
+That’s especially true if you put one too many teaspoons into the stainless steel or glass pot.
+And doubly so if you use boiling water instead of water at the optimal temperature of around 96 degrees Fahrenheit (36 degrees Celsius).

 These are mere subtleties, though.
 You don’t have to dose to the milliliter, and the classic spoon method (one per cup) also gets results with a little practice.
 Only the grind should be halfway right and coarser than for a pour-over (about five or six out of 10).